 Certificate of Education

 Sara Forsyth joined Alderwasley Hall School and Sixth Form in September 1995 as a classroom teacher.
 Since this time, Sara has progressed through leading the English Department, to Assistant Head of Key Stage 4, to Assistant Head of Key Stages 3 and 4 before becoming the Assistant Head of the school’s Sixth Form Centre.
 In January 2010, following a term as acting Deputy Head Teacher, Sara became the permanent Deputy Head Teacher of the school.
 In September 2016 Sara took up the post of Head Teacher.
-Twenty-one of her twenty-two years in Education have been spent at Alderwasley Hall School and her knowledge of the complex needs of the young people who attend the school and live in the homes is extensive.
+Sara has spent almost her entire career at Alderwasley Hall School and her knowledge of the complex needs of the young people who attend the school and live in the homes is extensive.
 In 2022 Sara was awarded Chartered Status for her Leadership skills by the Chartered College of Teaching.
 Her key focus area for the school is continuous improvement and development through rigorous and robust self-evaluation leading to improving outcomes for young people.